sigmaris/webmon/README.md

 sets of website keys to consume, or route the results of many checkers running at different intervals to one recorder by configuring it to record all the checked website keys.

-There is an optional command to summarize the logged results for a given day, and delete the logged results from the database after storing a summary, which can be used to mitigate growth in size of the table storing the individual logged results - after a month, for example, the daily results could be summarized and the individual log records deleted, by invoking this command using cron or a similar approach.
+There is an optional `rollup` subcommand to summarize the logged results for a given day, and delete the logged results from the database after storing a summary, which can be used to mitigate growth in size of the table storing the individual logged results - after a month, for example, the daily results could be summarized and the individual log records deleted, by invoking this command using cron or a similar approach.